bruvellu/cephalic-furrow/3-text/furrow.md

 We placed the sample holder into the microscope chamber filled with water, and rotated it so that the samples are facing the detection objective directly, and the coverslip is orthogonal to the detection objective; this is important to prevent the lightsheet from hitting the glass edges.
 With the embryos oriented vertically along the coverslip, the lightsheet generated from the illumination objectives coming from the sides only needs to pass through the width of the embryo (about 200\ µm).
 This approach gives the best results for recording lateral and dorsal views and is ideal for live imaging homozygote embryos since they are only about one fourth of the total number of imaged embryos.
-For fixed imaging of *in situ* samples we used an inverted Zeiss LSM 700 Confocal microscope.
+For fixed imaging of *in situ* samples, we used an inverted Zeiss LSM 700 Confocal microscope.
 We mounted the samples immersed in 80% glycerol between a slide and a glass coverslip supported by tape.

 ## Microscopy acquisition parameters